Mntz/muOS-EpicNoir/folderart/readme.md

    - es-theme-epicnoir-master\_art\controllers\psx.png
    - es-theme-epicnoir-master\_art\posters\psx.jpg
 4. Resize the poster to width 482xp and drag it into template and snap it to the right-top sides
-5. Drag the controller image to the template and resize it (ctrl+t) to fit within the guides
+5. Drag the controller image to the template and resize it (ctrl+t) to fit within the controller guides

-6. Align it to the vertical center and make sure to resize enough to leave space
+6. Align it to the vertical center and left horizontally.
+Make sure to resize enough to leave space top and bottom

-7.
+7. wip...